open-contracting/infrastructure/docs/cost/ids/sustainability.md

 1. Add a `Metric` object to the `.metrics` array.

-2. Set the metric's `.title` to "Greenhouse gas emissions (carbon dioxide equivalent) - operation" and map the methodology clarification to its `.description`.
+2. Set the metric's `.title` to "Greenhouse gas emissions (carbon dioxide equivalent)" and map the methodology clarification to its `.description`.

 3. Add an `Observation` object to the metric's `.observations` array and: